Avalanche Training Programs

 Sign up for one of our AST programs and expand your knowledge & confidence…

 Learn how to recognize & manage avalanche terrain, read & analyze snow pack information, choose appropriate up tracks, avoid avalanches and enjoy safer turns.
+Check out a review of the course done by Backcountry Skiing Canada for more photo’s and course perspective.

 This introductory course includes 6 hrs of classroom with 10 hrs in the field over 2 full days.
 For reduced rate and time, combine AST 1 & 2.